syrashid/livecode/Ruby/french_ssn/readme.txt

 What's your number?

-Write a #french_ssn_info method extracting infos from French SSN (Social Security Number) using RegExp.
+Write a #french_ssn_info method extracting info from French SSN (Social Security Number) using RegExp.

 Valid French social security numbers have the following pattern: